Where to put floor lamp in living room?

 In front of an Artwork

 Play two in one shot by positioning a floor lamp in front of an artwork.
 Artworks like Mughal love and paintings sometimes get lost in this crowded room of your home.
-Floor lamps are an ideal option to illuminate them along with the area.
+Floor lamps are an ideal option to illuminate them.

 When the floor lamps are present in front of the artwork, they draw attention.
 That’s how the overall dramatic effects in your room reach the next level and appeal ultimately.